DenDrummer/crazy-pool-3d/Documentation/Goals.md

 The price for this may go up over time as more levels and campaigns get added.

 If official servers get made, using these will probably be put behind a small subscription to account for costs of maintaining said server.
-Preferably we'll also provide peer-to-peer and dedicated server options, which will be free to use as they provide no cost to us.
+Preferably we'll also provide peer-to-peer and/or dedicated server options, which will be free to use as they provide no cost to us.
-It is true that it'd lessen the revenue
+It is true that it'd lessen the revenue, but it also lessens the requirements for our own server, and thus its costs.

+Preferably no microtransactions, but if there are, then they'll be related to cosmetics.
+There should never be microtransactions that give you a gameplay advantage over "F2P" players.

+Multiplayer access will likely also not be available in the demo version.